robhabraken/advent-of-code-2024/solutions/14/README.md

 Now we only need to parse the input, create our `Robot` objects, iterate over them and all move the `100` steps in one go.

 Lastly, I loop over all robots, and check in which quadrant they are by comparing their x,y-coordinate against each halve of the grid for both the width and the height, counting the robots per quadrant.
 The answer is the product of all quadrants.
-A fast and clean solution, let's see what part two brings us today.
+A super fast (0.3793 ms) and clean solution, let's see what part two brings us today.

 ## Part 2